 Properly securing (personal) data is becoming increasingly important.
-It is important that our customers can trust that personal data is sufficiently secured.
-To prevent data leaks, we use the guidelines according to the GDPR legislation to sufficiently secure the (personal) data in i-Reserve .
+It's crucial that our customers can trust that their personal data is adequately protected.
+To prevent data breaches, we adhere to GDPR guidelines to ensure the (personal) data in i-Reserve is sufficiently secured.

-As an entrepreneur you know that the protection of customer data is essential.
+As a business owner, you know that protecting customer data is essential.
 Hackers and cybercriminals are always looking for new ways to steal information.
 That's why it's important to take steps to keep your customer data safe.
-Within our online reservation system, your customers' customer data is also protected according to GDPR legislation.
+Within our online booking system, your customers' data is also protected in accordance with GDPR regulations.

 GDPR as a replacement for Wbp

-Since May 25, 2018, the GDPR has replaced the Personal Data Protection Act (Wbp).
+Since May 25, 2018, the GDPR has replaced the Dutch Personal Data Protection Act (Wbp).
 The General Data Protection Regulation (GDPR) is a privacy law that applies throughout the EU.
-And although the GDPR is new, it is based on the basic principles of the Wbp legislation.
-The purpose of the GDPR is to protect the privacy regulations and personal data of EU citizens and it applies to any company that collects personal data of EU citizens.
-Read everything about the GDPR legislation here.
+Although the GDPR is new, it is based on the fundamental principles of the Wbp legislation.
+The GDPR aims to protect privacy regulations and the personal data of EU citizens, and it applies to any company that collects personal data of EU citizens.
+Read all about the GDPR legislation here.

 The security and privacy of (personal) data in the i-Reserve reservation system